XuYin94/FBR/README.md

 ###

 Steps of experiments:
-* You can directly run the code by excuting the script script_contrast.sh on the script folder.
+* You can directly run the code by executing the script script_contrast.sh on the script folder.
 *  The steps consist of
    *  Train the seeds
-   * Post processing with CRF
+   * Post-processing with CRF
    * Evaluation